wadiim/sjp/README.md

 # Sjp

 A cli program which prints definitions of Polish words.
-It scraps the <https://sjp.pwn.pl> website to find entries.
+It scrapes the <https://sjp.pwn.pl> website to find entries.

 ## Usage
 ```sh